11/14/2024

 Thomas

-Lars.
+Thank you, Rams.
 Good morning, everybody.
-In parallel of the spin off process that we obviously are working on very actively with Embracer, with our advisors, Asmodis management team obviously remains heavily focused on delivering the business.
-In Q2, I'm very happy to report that we deliver net sales of 3.8 billion SEC in line with our expectations.
-From a year on year perspective, reported net sales were slightly down by 6%, also impacted by the divestment of miniature market.
-On an organic and pro forma basis at constant currency, net sales were down 4% year on year.
-It's in line with management expectations and in line with the previous quarter.
-With growth in games published by Asmodi studios offset by a higher decrease in games published by our partners.
-I would like to highlight that we compared to a very strong quarter last year that at the same time saw a 15% organic growth on games published by our partners.
-On a profit level, the adjusted a bit margin continued to improve by 2% points versus the same quarter last year, pursuing the trend initiated in Q1.
-The improvement was driven by a more favorable product mix, as I did say, supported by an increased contribution from games published by our studios and the continued benefits of run rate savings of the group restructuring program.
-On the commercial side, key releases of the quarter included Altered, the innovative trading card game published by our partners at Equinox, but also Survive the Island, Fairy Ring, The Mandalorian Adventures, and Arkham Horror, the role playing game.
-Combined with the continued success of Star Wars Unlimited, who released its set two, Shadows of Galaxy, all of those published by Asmodi studios.
-Early sell-in of two very exciting titles, Lego Monkey Palace and The Lord of the Rings Duel for Middle Earth.
+In parallel of the spin-off process that we obviously are working on very actively with Embracer, with our advisors, Asmodee's management team obviously remains heavily focused on delivering the business.
+In Q2, I'm very happy to report that we deliver net sales of 3.8 billion SECs. in line with our expectations.
+From a year-on-year perspective, reported net sales were slightly down by 6%, also impacted by the divestment of miniature markets.
+On an organic and pro forma basis, at constant currency, net sales were down 4% year-on-year.
+It's in line with management expectations. and in line with the previous quarter.
+With growth in games published by Asmodee Studios offset by a higher decrease in games published by our partners.
+I would like to highlight that we compare to a very strong quarter last year that at the same time saw a 15% organic growth on games published by our partners.
+On a profit level, the adjusted EBIT margin continued to improve by two percentage points versus the same quarter last year, pursuing the trend initiated in Q1.
+The improvement was driven by a more favorable product mix, as I did say, supported by an increased contribution from games published by our studios and the continued benefit of run rate savings of the group restructuring program.
+On the commercial side, key releases of the quarter included Altered, the innovative trading card game published by our partners at Equinox, but also Survive the Island, Fairy Ring, The Mandalorian Adventures, and Arkham Horror, the role-playing game, combined with the continued success of Star Wars Unlimited, who released its set two, Shadows of Galaxy, all of those published by Asmodee Studios.
+Early sell-in of two very exciting titles, LEGO Monkey Palace and the Lord of the Rings Duel for Middle-Earth.
 Both games were officially hitting the stores in the first days of Q3, but we did have early sell-in to resellers towards the end of September.
-The game was very, very strong traction on the quarter.
+Very, very strong traction on the quarter.
 Both titles did create a significant enthusiasm at Spiel in Essen, that's our biggest consumer show, early October in Germany.
 It's one of the most prominent events in our industry, and during which we had 65,000 demos engaging 200,000 tabletop fans over the four days of the show.
-In Q3, alongside Monkey Palace and Lord of the Rings Duel for Middle Earth, most notable release is the highly expected Star Wars Unlimited, which will release its set three, Twilight of the First Republic.
-We continue, as we say, quarter after quarter, to deploy our multi-year strategy with product development that I did announce was finalized for the upcoming years already.
-And the names of sets four, five and six were released at Gen Con early August.
+In Q3, alongside Monkey Palace and Lord of the Rings Duel for Middle-Earth, most notable release is the highly expected Star Wars Unlimited, which will release its set three, Twilight of the First Republic.
+We continue, as we say quarter after quarter, to deploy our multi-year strategy. with product development that I did announce was finalized for the upcoming years already.
+And the names of set four, five, and six were released at Gen Con early August.
 We also look forward for the release of our second Lord of the Rings game, The Fellowship of the Ring, a trick-taking game that is expected to hit the shelves in Q4.
 On the media development side, we have some very exciting news.
-During the quarter, Netflix released Exploding Kittens TV show, the first Asmodai IP brought to the screen.
-And after the quarter, Netflix also released on October 23rd its well-rolls of Miller's Hollow movie adaptation in a family comedy called Famille Pac, or Loup Garou in French, available in 190 countries, subtitled in 35 languages.
-And the movie totaled over 30 million views to date and ranked number one non-English movie in over 25 countries in its first week.
-In October, also Canal Plus, the leading French pay TV station, aired its long-awaited comeback to TV game shows.
-Also, we were with Welles of Miller's Hollow and backed by an extensive marketing campaign.
-The show, only available in French, generated to date over 10 million views for its first eight episodes.
+During the quarter, Netflix released Exploding Kittens TV show, the first Asmodee IP brought to the screen.
+And after the quarter, Netflix also released on October 23rd its Well Rolls of Miller's Hollow. adaptation movie adaptation in a family comedy called family pack or lugaro in french available in 190 countries subtitles in subtitled in 35 languages and the movie totaled over 30 million views to date and ranked number one non-english movie in over 25 countries in its first week In October, also, Canal+, the leading French pay TV station, aired its long-awaited comeback to TV game shows.
+Also, we were with Werewolves of Minas Hollow.
+And backed by an extensive marketing campaign, the show, only available in French, generated to date over 10 million views for its first eight episodes.
 And Canal Plus CEO has already announced that they validated season two and three.
 We can't wait for those.
 Overall, as management team, we're satisfied with the business performance in fiscal Q2.
 We're ramping up our operations towards the upcoming holiday season.
 In Q2, we also implemented our new governance.
 Our new board is in place.
-Our new executive management team is in place since end of August.
-And I have the chance, since the end of August, to have the great privilege of leading Asmodé as the new CEO.
-I'm also pleased to announce two new joiners to the team, to the extended leadership team, that both will be based out of Stockholm.
-On December 2nd, we will be welcoming Emma Heer, head of ESG and Nordics Public Affairs for Asmodé.
-Emma will bring wealth of experience and strategic insights from her recent position as head of sustainability at the Embracer Group and from her previous positions at Mienheimer Swartling and the Swedish Ministry of Finance.
+Our new executive management team is in place since the end of August.
+And I have the chance since the end of August, the great privilege of leading Asmodee as the new CEO.
+I'm also pleased to announce two new joiners to the team, to the extended leadership team that both will be based out of Stockholm.
+On December 2nd, we will be welcoming Emma Ehre, head of ESG and Nordics Public Affairs for Asmodee.
+Emma will bring a wealth of experience and strategic insights from her recent position as head of sustainability at the Embracer Group and from her previous positions at Meinheimer Swartling and the Swedish Ministry of Finance.
 Emma will be reporting to me.
-And on January 6th, we will be welcoming Natalie Redmo, head of investor relations, also based out of Stockholm.
-She has a decade of experience in investor relations and finance, amongst which eight years with the Nasdaq Stockholm, including at Clouetta and Oriflame.
-Natalie will be established here, as I did say.
+And on January 6th, we will be welcoming Nathalie Redmo, head of investor relations, also based out of Stockholm.
+She has a decade of experience in investor relations and finance, amongst which eight years with the Nasdaq Stockholm, including at Cloetta and Oriflame.
+Nathalie will be established here, as I did say.
 She will lead our investor relations and will be reporting to Andrea Gasparini, our CFO.
-Finally, I'm very excited and looking forward to share more about Asmodé together with my management team on our upcoming Capital Markets Day.
-That will be held next Tuesday, November 19th here in Stockholm.
+Finally, I'm very excited and looking forward to share more about Asmodee together with my management team on our upcoming Capital Markets Day that will be held next Tuesday, November 19th, here in Stockholm.
 That's it for a great quarter and a very exciting perspective for our tabletop segment.
-Back to you Lars.
+Back to you, Lars.

 speaker

 Thank you, Thomas.
 Fantastic performance.
 Well done.
 So looking at our last segment, entertainment and services, largely as expected, the segment had a slower quarter with a few new releases.
-Organic growth was negative 9% year over year, with the 2% adjusted EBIT margin or 29 million.
-We are looking forward, as always, within this segment to the holiday quarter, which will be much more busy.
+Organic growth was negative 9% year over year, with a 2% adjusted EBIT margin, or 29 million.
+We are looking forward, as always, within this segment to the holiday quarter. which will be much more busy.
 And one key driver would be the cinematic release of the new The Lord of the Rings movie.
 And that would drive a lot of engagement and potentially some good royalties coming in the quarter.
-Beside the Middle Earth enterprises and the physical distribution business of video games, we have limited run games going from strength to strength in terms of quality content being released directly to consumers.
-And here on screen you can see two recent releases of Tomba Special Edition, one of my favorite games from the 90s, launched August 1st.
-Core physical business to a lot of fans, but also it will generate digital business.
-And in collaboration with our dear business partner of SEGA, they released Sonic Generations Collector's Edition during the quarter to a lot of excited fans.
-And here you can see the absolutely amazing Dreamcast thing in the middle.
+Aside the Middle Earth enterprises and the physical distribution business of video games, we have limited run games going from strength to strength in terms of quality content being released direct to consumers.
+And here on screen you can see two recent releases of Tomba Special Edition, one of my favorite games from the 90s. launched August 1st. core physical business to a lot of fans, but also it will generate digital business.
+And in collaboration with our dear business partner of Sega, they released Sonic Generations Collector's Edition during the quarter to a lot of excited fans.
+And here you can see the absolute amazing Dreamcast thing in the middle.
 So with that bit of retro lines, I would like to welcome our CFO Mygge on stage to tell you more about the financial performance.

 speaker